nmittal29/CMPS_290S_PaperReview/LWT.md

 There are two consistency levels associated with LWTs:
 </p>

-1. SERIAL : where paxos consensus protocol will involve all the nodes across multiple datacenters.
+1.	<b>SERIAL</b> : where paxos consensus protocol will involve all the nodes across multiple datacenters.
-2. LOCAL_SERIAL : where paxos consensus protocol will run on local datacenter.
+2.	<b>LOCAL_SERIAL</b> : where paxos consensus protocol will run on local datacenter.

 <p align="justify">
 Serial reads allows reading the current (and possibly uncommitted) data.
 If a SERIAL read finds an uncommitted LWT in progress, Cassandra performs a read repair as part of the commit.